 UAT spectrum mask is contained in Table 2 and Figure 1 of [ICAO UAT SARPs].
 According to section 12.1.2.3.2 of [ICAO UAT SARPs] the maximum EIRP for a UAT aircraft station is +58 dBm , assuming a nominal transmit power of 54 dBm and an antenna gain of 4 dBi section 12.1.2.3.2 of [ICAO UAT SARPS].

-The maximum transmission rate of an on-board UAT is a single transmission of up-to approximately 400 usec per second, i.e., with a duty cycle of about 0.04 % [UAT EMC Certification].

 UAT is only using a channel centered to 978 MHz.
 Since ground-to-air transmissions of DME TACAN occur near, or on 978 MHz the only DME/TACAN equipment trying to receive those signals are aircraft DME/TACAN interrogators.
 Therefore, the analysis of the impact of LDACS only an UAT background needs to be taken into account for the scenarios where the DME/TACAN Interrogator is the victim, since only the DME Interrogator is in a sub-band, where UAT is operating.

+Concerning the impact of UAT on DME interrogators in the presence of LDACS signals, it needs to be distinguished between the following cases:

+On-board co-site case:

+The maximum transmission rate of an on-board UAT is a single transmission of up-to approximately 400 usec per second, i.e., with a duty cycle of about 0.04 % [UAT EMC Certification].
+Due thisshort transmission on-board UAT, even if the signal would exceed the DME interrogator receiver threshold, it would be for such a short time that the impact is negligible.

+Off-board case:

-A combination of several UAT signals from ground and several UAT signals from multiple aircraft in the vicinity of the considered DME-interrogator needs to be taken into account.
+A combination of several UAT signals from ground and several UAT signals from multiple aircraft in the vicinity of the considered DME-interrogator needs to be taken into account. (+)

+ICAO Doc 9861, Figure II-2-2 defines the time frame for UAT transmissions from ground (Ground segment) and air (ADS-B segment) as follows: